 - If you have any unauthorised accounts or online accounts, close them! – This includes things like Facebook, or betting websites.

 Unfortunately, even if you follow all of these steps, identity theft can sometimes be almost impossible to prevent.
-For legal advice on what to do about identify theft and what steps to take to protect yourself from having your identity stolen, contact LegalVision on 1300 544 755.
+Seek legal advice on what to do about identify theft and what steps to take to protect yourself from having your identity.